weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-4-secure-container-firewalls.md

 <img src="images/secure.png" style="width:100%; border:1em solid #32324b;" />

 <p></p>
 Securing segments of your app is simple with the application of Kubernetes-based policy that is enforced by Weave Net.
-Simple add namespaces to the policy yaml files to create software firewalls.
+Simply add namespaces to the policy yaml files to create software firewalls.

 ## A Video Overview